hamerlinski/slides-oop/slides/03-methods-and-encapsulation/slides.md

 # Methods
 ## Task
-Task
-* Write a program in C++, which will demonstrate communication between different objects
+* Write a program which will demonstrate communication between different objects

 ---
 layout: statement